legendarycode3/31-days-Of-reactjs-course/README.md

 2.)
 Inline Styles: </br>
 Internal CSS styling are suitable for styles that are unique to a single page.
 They are defined within the <style> tag. </br>
+You can apply styles directly to elements using the style attribute, which accepts a JavaScript object where keys are camelCase CSS properties. </br>